Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aceacdNX9WA,162.126431,170.318853.md

 ### Transcript

-> version of the game may have seen a
+> some of you who played the experimental version of the game may have seen a rifle mark - that was not supposed to be